anyscale/madewithml.github.io/docs/courses/mlops/annotation.md

 ```

 ## Data augmentation
-Depending on the tasks, there are many data augmentation libraries:
+Depending on the tasks, there are many data augmentation libraries which allow us to extend our training data with synthetic, yet probable, examples.

 - Natural language processing (NLP)
     - [NLPAug](https://github.com/makcedward/nlpaug){:target="_blank"}: data augmentation for NLP.